Justme21/strategic-classification-framework/README.md

 ## Using This Repo

 This is a modular framework for training classifier models in strategic settings.
 The modular units can be specified from the command line.
-New modules can be added to the appropriate subdirectories and the module class definitions can all be found in the `Clf_Learner/interfaces` subdirectory.
-Arguments can be passed as a dict to each of the module units using the `--args' command line argument, and specifying the intended module.
+New modules can be added to the appropriate subdirectories and the module class definitions can all be found in the [Clf_Learner/interfaces](https://github.com/Justme21/strategic-classification-framework/tree/main/Clf_Learner/interfaces) subdirectory.
+Arguments can be passed as a dict to each of the module units using the --args command line argument, and specifying the intended module.

 Sample code demonstrating how to run the experiment code can be found in [run.sh](https://github.com/Justme21/strategic-classification-framework/blob/main/run.sh).